List of Downton Abbey characters: Thomas Barrow

 Thomas Barrow (played by Robert James-Collier) is under-butler at Downton Abbey and is a character who creates many conflicts.

 Maureen Lee Lenker of Entertainment Weekly described Barrow as one of the series' "most polarizing figures".

 He starts his employment there in 1910 as a junior footman.
 Thomas tells O'Brien that his father was a clockmaker.
+He also mentions to Mr Bates that he has a cousin working in Bombay.
+Thomas always harboured ambitions of obtaining a higher post with the male staff but is reluctant to serve as Matthew's butler, owing to the prevalent classist attitudes and is hostile towards Mr Bates for his appointment as Lord Gantham's butler (a position he coveted).
 He constantly hatches schemes with O'Brien, intending to have Bates removed from service at Downton.
 When Bates catches him stealing some wine, Thomas attempts to frame him for the theft.
 Bates, however, manages to prove his innocence.

 Thomas is a closeted gay man.
 In series one, he tries to blackmail his former lover, The Duke of Crowborough.
-Later, when Kemal Pamuk, an Ottoman diplomat, visits Downton, Thomas attempts to kiss him.
+Later, when Kemal Pamuk, a foreign diplomat, visits Downton, Thomas attempts to kiss him.
 Pamuk rebuffs him and later uses this incident to blackmail Thomas, threatening to inform Lord Grantham about his indiscretion unless Thomas agrees to guide Pamuk to the room of Lady Mary later that same evening.
 Thomas also leads on the kitchen maid, Daisy, partly for his amusement (since it annoys the second footman, William Mason, who has feelings for her) and for ulterior motives.
 He manipulates Daisy in order to further his plans to have Mr Bates ousted.
 At the end of series one, William punches Barrow for his cruel remarks regarding Lady Grantham's miscarriage and the death of William's mother.
 Shortly beforehand, Thomas signs up to the Royal Army Medical Corps in an effort to avoid being sent to the frontline for the war that is soon coming.

 In series two, in the First World War, Thomas has ended up on the battlefield despite his attempts to avoid it, and has become terrified by the conflict.
 He purposefully puts his hand in the line of fire in order to gain a blighty wound and be sent home.
 Upon his return to Britain, he gets permission to work at Downton as sergeant in charge when the residence is made into a centre of recovery for injured officers.